halestudio/hale-cli/README.md

 Run
 ---

 You can run the application using Gradle.
-However, there is no possibility to easily provide arguments.

 ```
 ./gradlew run